gdt050579/AppCUI-rs/docs/chapter-1/getting_started.md

 # Getting started

-In this chapter we will introduce `AppCUI` framework and write a first (very simplistic) application in Rust.
+In this chapter we will introduce the `AppCUI` framework and write your first (very simple) application in Rust.